holgerbrandl/kalasim/docs/userguide/docs/event_log.md

 To analyze a simulation, you may want to monitor entity creation and process progression.
 You may also want to trace which process caused an event or which processes waited for an event. `kalasim` is collecting these data for all  [simulation entities](basics.md) and in also within its [interaction model](component.md#process-interaction).

-The event log is modelled as a sequence of `org.kalasim.Event`s that be consumed  with `org.kalasim.EventListener`.
-We follow a classical  publish-subscribe pattern here, where users can easily attach different monitoring backends such as files, databases, or in-place-analytics.
+The event log is modelled as a sequence of `org.kalasim.Event`s that can be consumed with a `org.kalasim.EventListener`.
+We follow a classical  publish-subscribe pattern here, where users can easily attach different event sinks such as consoles, files, rest-endpoints, databases, or in-place-analytics.

+To get started, we can register a new event handler with `addEventListener`.
+Since the an `EventListener` is modelled as a [functional interface](https://kotlinlang.org/docs/fun-interfaces.html), the syntax is very concise:
 ```kotlin
 createSimulation {
     addEventListener{ it: Event -> println(it)}